Types of Printed Circuit Boards

-A single sided PCB will have enough constraints and dimensions to it that require fine adjustments and precise calculations.
-But what about a multilayer or even multi-board system?
+A single-sided PCB will have enough constraints and dimensions that require fine adjustments and precise calculations.
+But what about a multi-layer or even multi-board system?
 The types of printed circuit boards are ever-adapting to the technological capacities and needs that engineers are considering, but is your design software changing too?

 All of this is accomplished with design rules.
 Many PCB design software packages contain industry-standard design rules, which saves designers a significant amount of time.
 Your design software should allow you to choose which design rules are appropriate for your application and allow you to specify your own design rules.
 Once it comes time to validate your design, your software should check your layout against these rules and make error correction easy.

 Tailoring Your Design Software to Your PCB Application

 Building towards specific applications takes design software that lets you define the parameters of your design environment.
 This includes defining customized design rules, building customized components, specifying your layer stackup, and your power/ground arrangement.
 All of these aspects form the foundation of designing for specific applications.

 - Your PCB design software should include design rule checking and customization features.
 This will help ensure that your design can meet the requirements for your application.
 Learn more about design rule configuration and checking.

 - Specific PCB applications often require creating customized components with specific functionality.
 Learn more about creating customized components.

 - From board shape to layer stackup and base material options, your design software should include all the options you need to work with any board arrangement.
 Learn more about board customization.